mattseah17/audio-hosting/README.md

 ## Components

 a. **Frontend (Client-Side)**

 - Technology: React.js with Tailwind CSS
 - Port: 3000
 - Responsibilities:
   - User interface rendering
   - State management
   - API communication with backend
   - Audio playback interface

 b. **Backend (Server-Side)**

 - Technology: Express.js (Node.js)
 - Port: 5002
 - Responsibilities:
   - RESTful API endpoints
   - Business logic implementation
   - Authentication and authorization
   - File handling (upload, retrieval)
   - Database operations

 c. **Database**

 - Technology: MongoDB
 - Responsibilities:
   - Storing user information
   - Storing audio metadata
   - Maintaining relationships between users and their audio files

 d. **File Storage**

 - Technology: Local File System
 - Responsibilities:
   - Storing uploaded audio files
   - Note: In a production environment, this would typically be replaced with a cloud storage solution (e.g., AWS S3)

 e. **Authentication**

 - JSON Web Tokens (JWT) for maintaining user sessions

 ## Data Flow

-a.
-The client sends HTTP requests to the backend API.
+- The client sends HTTP requests to the backend API.
-b.
-The backend processes these requests, interacting with the database and file system as necessary.
+- The backend processes these requests, interacting with the database and file system as necessary.
-c.
-For audio file operations:
+- For audio file operations:
   - Upload: Client sends file to backend, which saves it to the file system and metadata to the database.
   - Retrieval: Backend fetches file from the file system and streams it to the client.
-d.
-The backend sends HTTP responses back to the client.
+- The backend sends HTTP responses back to the client.
-e.
-The client updates its state and UI based on the received data.
+- The client updates its state and UI based on the received data.

 ## Key Features